 How Do Compression Sleeves Work?

-The warmer the tissue is, the more blood flow increases to the muscles, bringing oxygen and nutrients and helping remove lactate.
+The warmer the tissue is, the more blood flow increases to the muscles, bringing oxygen and nutrients and helping remove lactate (waste products).
 This can potentially increase time to exhaustion, reduce feelings of fatigue, and promote recovery.

 The compression helps keep the tissue in place upon impact landing at ground contact, reducing muscle vibration and microtears, which may lessen the need for recovery.
-Swelling and inflammation after a workout may also be minimized by the enhanced venous return.
+The enhanced venous return may also minimize swelling and inflammation after a workout.

 Lastly, proprioception is increased by the pressure on sensory receptors, potentially improving biomechanics.

-Want to try some compression socks or compression sleeves?
+Want to try some compression therapy?
 Here are a few products to try:

 Swiftwick Aspire 12

-They are breathable, blister-proof, and designed to wick moisture to keep your feet cool and dry no matter how far you run.
+They are made from breathable fabric, are blister-proof, and designed to wick moisture to keep your feet cool and dry no matter how far you run.

 Feetures Graduated Compression 3 Pack

-The Feetures Graduated Compression socks provide 15–20 mmHg of compression at the ankle, gradually lessening toward the top of the sock for an ideally snug, supportive squeeze while still facilitating full mobility during a run.
+The Feetures Graduated Compression socks provide 15–20 mmHg of compression at the ankle, gradually lessening toward the top of the sock for an ideally snug, supportive squeeze while facilitating full mobility during a run or any physical activity.

-This graduated compression is zone-specific based on the anatomy of the foot, ankle, and calf, which not only improves the support and circulation benefits of the socks but also improves comfort and fit.
+This graduated compression is zone-specific based on the anatomy of the foot, ankle, and calf, which improves the socks’ support and circulation benefits as well as comfort and fit.

 Feetures socks have a seamless toe to prevent blisters and are made from moisture-wicking, soft fibers to keep your feet cool and dry despite the knee-high height.